 As a Church of England voluntary controlled school we are regularly inspected by Diocese of Chichester under the Section 48 of the Education Act 2005

-Our last inspection was in March 2015 and we achieved a rating of Satisfactory in all areas of the inspection.
+Our last inspection was in January 2019 and we achieved a rating of requires improvement.

 You can download a full copy of the report using the links below:-